costyn/LumiApp/README.md

 * DONE: Disable input when not connected
 * DONE: Auto advance on/off delay slider
 * DONE: Palette hotkeys?
 7 dark red and 60 dark purple/blue
-* Power On/Off button (under preferences)
+* DONE: Power On/Off button (under preferences)
-* Add more a "help" user level to add tooltips where each parameter is explained!
+* DONE!
+Add more a "help" user level to add tooltips where each parameter is explained!
+* Countdown timer to the next palette

 ### Harder
-* Instant next palette button
+* DONE Instant next palette button
 * Fix Blend time input lockout (important!)
-* Lumi code send palettes on task initiated crossfades
+* DONE Lumi code send palettes on task initiated crossfades
 * Palette dropdown/selector?
 * Use Palette themes/tags like the remote.html